Abraham I. Shiplacoff

-Abraham Isaac "Abe" Shiplacoff (1877–1934) was a Russian-born Jewish-American trade union organizer and left wing political activist.
-Shiplacoff is best remembered as a Socialist New York assemblyman and as a prominent target of prosecution for sedition under the Espionage Act in 1918.
+Abraham Isaac "Abe" Shiplacoff (December 13, 1877 – February 7, 1934) was a Ukrainian-born Jewish-American trade union organizer, educator, journalist and politician.
+Considered the "Jewish Debs," Shiplacoff is best remembered as a Socialist New York assemblyman and as a prominent target of prosecution for sedition under the Espionage Act in 1918.

 Biography

 Early years

-Abraham I. Shiplacoff was born December 13, 1877, in Chernigov, Ukraine, then part of the Russian empire.

-Shiplacoff emigrated to the United States in 1891, settling in New York City.
+Abraham I. Shiplacoff was born on December 13, 1877, in Chernigov, Ukraine, then part of the Russian Empire.
+He emigrated to the United States in 1891, settling in New York City.

 Political career

 In 1893, the 16-year-old Shiplacoff joined his first political organization, a socialist group known as "The Voice of Labor".

 Early in 1915, Shiplacoff was named Secretary of the United Hebrew Trades, a municipal trade union federation based in New York City.

 He was also active in Jewish causes during the second decade of the 20th century.
 For instance, in September 1915, the National Workmen's Committee on Jewish Rights held a meeting at Cooper Union to advocate for Jewish emancipation in Russia.
 Shiplacoff chaired the meeting, which resolved to ask U.S. President Woodrow Wilson to demand that Russia grant equal rights to its Jewish citizens at the end of World War I.

 Shiplacoff was active in the Socialist Sunday School movement.
 For a time he was the labor editor of The Jewish Daily Forward.